project-chip/connectedhomeip/docs/code_generation.md

     -   `Codegen.py` will also generate a subset of application-specific files

 -   **Automated tests**: embedded client-side tools (`chip-tool` and `darwin-framework-tool`) generate test-definition data.
-Eache use their own `examples/${TOOL}/templates/tests/templates.json` to drive what gets generated.
+Each use their own `examples/${TOOL}/templates/tests/templates.json` to drive what gets generated.
 Further more, test